 How can you move from “I can’t handle it” to “I will handle it”, so you can move ahead in spite of your fears?
-In the book, Jeffers covers a wide range of strategies and tips that you can use.
 The idea is to re-educate yourself about fear, then use one or more of the tools provided to move ahead whenever you feel afraid.
-We’ve organized these tips into 6 broad areas in our full 14-page book summary—here’s a very brief overview:
+We’ve organized these tips into 6 broad areas in our full 14-page book summary.
+Here’s a very brief overview:

 Moving from Pain to Power

 Learn to move from a position of pain (helplessness, depression, paralysis) to one of power (choice, energy, action), so your fear no longer holds you hostage.
-In the book / complete summary, we explain how to use the “Pain-to-Power Chart”, switch from Pain-to-Power Vocabulary, expand your comfort zone and put these into a daily program.
+In the full book summary, you can learn more about how to use the “Pain-to-Power Chart”, switch from Pain-to-Power Vocabulary, expand your comfort zone and put these into a daily program.

 Learn to recognize and exercise the choices and power that you actually have.
-The book / full summary dive deeper into 7 ways to regain control, with exercises to become aware when you fall into a victim mindset, so you can regain control and power.
+In the complete version of the free Feel the Fear and Do it Anyway summary, we’ll dive deeper into 7 ways to regain control, with exercises to become aware when you fall into a victim mindset, so you can regain control and power.

 Practicing Positive Thinking